bigwolfeman/Retnet-Distillation/README.md

 This project began with a much more ambitious goal: **RheaNet**.
 The original vision was to fuse the "Memory-as-Context" architecture (Titans) with the retention mechanism of RetNet to create an "Infinite Context" agent without the "lost in the middle" issues.

-However, the complexity of managing Titan's Neural Memory modules alongside the already-delicate RetNet recurrence led to a chaotic development cycle.
+However, the complexity of managing Titan's Neural Memory modules alongside the already-delicate distillation to RetNet recurrence led to a chaotic development cycle.
 Training stability was non-existent.

 I made the hard call to pivot.
 I stripped the architecture down to a bare RetNet and focused entirely on the training loop.
 The result is this project: a robust, well-tested distillation pipeline for RetNet.